The museum will open May 1, 2022 and Festival will be September 3, 2022

 This nonprofit corporation is controlled by a 12 member Board of Directors, including one from the Iowa Federation of Labor AFL-CIO, South Central Iowa Federation of Labor AFL-CIO the United Mine Workers of America and the balance are "at large" residents of the Lucas area and union members.

-Meetings are held the first Tuesday of the month at 6:00 pm in the John L. Lewis Museum Library.
+Meetings are held the second Thursday of the month at 5:00 pm in the John L. Lewis Museum Library.
 Directors are elected for three-year terms at the annual meeting in March.
 Officers of the board are elected each year during the annual meeting by the directors.
 All persons of the commission and persons who work at the museum are volunteers.
 No salaries are paid.

 Through the years, the commission has acquired properties, other than the museum, by grants and gifts from the city of Lucas.
 All relate to John L. Lewis: Paymaster Park on the site of the Big Hill Coal Mine (where Lewis started his mining days) with the paymaster station; Burlington Park includes a Burlington Northern Caboose (railroads were the lifeline of Lucas and the coal mining industry) and Bandstand Park where the 1906 town bandstand is located (a local entertainment center in Lewis' day).
 The city of Lucas has given the commission a lease on the former Dr. J. C. Bell building.
 It was the office of Dr. Bell who was John L. Lewis' father-in-law.